 I decided that some marker was needed to be placed at the Missouri announcing the USS Oklahoma was moored here during the battle for Pearl Harbor.
 I made an appointment with a local businessman, Mr P.B.
 Odom III and he instructed me to write a letter of intent and he would mail it out to the right government parties.
 His daughter Rachel proofread my letter and dropped it into the mail.
 I corresponded with the White House, Congress and the US Senate.
 I want some historical sign announcing the presence of this once proud battleship.
 I want the tourist at Pearl Harbor to know the truth of the USS Oklahoma.
 At this point I knew I needed to drum up some local support, to start a committee.
 I then approached a local Oklahoma senator that had just been elected.
 I was invited to tell my story to a group of businessmen the local senator had assembled, and from that a committee was formed.
 I invited Mr Paul Goodyear a survivor off the USS Oklahoma to join the committee because he spearheaded the OKIE survivors association.
 I had met Mr Goodyear at a USS Oklahoma reunion.
-The committee's secretary was Elayne Dennis as I found out later was extremely vital in keeping the minutes of our meetings.
+The committee's secretary and a executive member was Elayne Dennis as I found out later was extremely vital in keeping the minutes of our meetings.
 It really condenses the confusion with no loose cannons.
+She was the conscience of our committee keeping everyone in line.
 There was a diversity of people that made up the committee at this time.
-As the Memorial Committee began to progress it was thought wise to invite another USS Oklahoma survivor, Mr Edward Vezey to join the committee.
+From 2000 the Memorial Committee began to progress and on September 7, 2006 one of the co-chair's thought wise to invite another USS Oklahoma survivor, Mr Edward Vezey to join our committee.

 When you have an ideal and you share your vision with others you will empower them to be part owners and miracles will begin to happen.